Rent Split Calculator

 4. Splitting Rent as a Couple

-A couple shares one room, and a single roommate lives in the other.
+Let's picture this, a couple living in one room, and a single roommate lives in the other.

 • Rent: $1,500